piotrowskiadam/souffleur/README.md

 - **Clipboard Integration**: Selected prompts are copied to clipboard instead of being inserted into input fields
 - **Prompt Management**: Add, edit, delete, and reorder prompts through the sidebar
 - **Import/Export**: Import and export your prompts as JSON files
-- **Improved UX (v4.5)**: Spotlight overlay disappears immediately after selecting a prompt, and focus returns to where it was before
+- **Improved UX (v4.7)**: Spotlight overlay closes instantly upon prompt selection, with a brief "Prompt Copied!" feedback message shown.
+Focus returns to the previously active element.
+- **Manifest V3**: Updated core for future browser compatibility (currently tested on Firefox).

 ## Installation